On this page:

 - not have an existing authority to carry on the activity in Victoria (such as an existing Victorian registration)

-- meet public protection requirements required in Victoria to carry on the activity and provide evidence of this to the BLA (for example, these may include holding necessary professional indemnity insurance and complying with Victorian trust account requirements)
+- meet public protection requirements required in Victoria to carry on the activity and provide evidence of this to the BLA (for example, these include holding necessary professional indemnity insurance cover under the Master Policy managed by Austbrokers Countrywide and the Australian Institute of Conveyancers (Vic Div) and complying with Victorian Trust Account requirements)